 If you’ve got some heavy lifting ahead at a Strategy Away Day, with some difficult conversations on the horizon, this could be the perfect way to open or close it … while keeping the mood light.

-More confidence in quick decision-making?
+More confidence in clear communication and cutting out the corporate-speak?
 Greater clarity of thought when writing a report or pitch that may help your company get business?
 Better equipping your team to be more assertive, or patient, with each other?
-A greater ability to handle a deadline, and boost your profits by keeping your clients happy?
+A greater ability to handle a deadline, stay agile, manage change and boost your profits by keeping your clients happy?

-Groups of three work well as we work in small rival news-desks, though I am flexible.
+15-25 works particularly well, breaking down into 3 to 5 teams of five, but I’m very flexible.
 A couple of hours?
 A morning?
 A day?
 I’m versatile, and I’ve got plenty of material.